-Even within the site, Bellway's path network is not legible or coherent, but incomplete and in places quite indirect.
-Note particularly in the Adopted Masterplan the generally straight link from the A691 through to the linear park and the primary school (points 5, 6, 13 and 14 on the Masterplan diagram) compared with the Bellway proposal which twists and turns alongside the main access road.
+Within the site, Bellway's path network is not legible or coherent, but incomplete and in places quite indirect.
+Note particularly in the Adopted Masterplan the generally straight link from the A691 through to the linear park and the primary school (points 5, 6, 13 and 14 on the Masterplan diagram, p.
+32-33) compared with the Bellway proposal which twists and turns alongside the main access road.
 This does not deliver features 6, "mature and welcoming green gateway to west" or 5 "main western connection ... facilitating connections for pedestrians".

-The A691 bus stops are to be separated by about 140m but as is clear from the following excerpt from the Bellway plans, paths do not connect direct from the development and all pedestrian access is via the road:
+The A691 bus stops will be separated from each other by about 140m but as is clear from the following excerpt from the Bellway plans, paths do not connect direct from the development and all pedestrian access is via the road: